RFC6592/rfc6592.github.io/_posts/2026-05-12-LocalHollowing-RedSun.md

 # Bypass Native Malicious PE Static Detection with Local Hollowing

-## Context - What is RedSun (CVE-2026-33825)?
+## Context : What is RedSun (CVE-2026-33825) ?

-During a penetration test engagement, I exploited **CVE-2026-33825**, also known as **RedSun** - a Local Privilege Escalation vulnerability affecting Microsoft Windows Defender's cloud file rollback mechanism.
+During a penetration test engagement, I exploited **CVE-2026-33825**, also known as **RedSun**, a Local Privilege Escalation vulnerability affecting Microsoft Windows Defender's cloud file rollback mechanism.

 The vulnerability allows a low-privileged user to escalate to **SYSTEM** by: